Vishvamitra: Works

 Vishvamitra is said to have written the Gayatri Mantra.
 It is a verse from a sukta of Rigveda (Mandala 3.62.10).
 Gāyatrī is the name of the Vedic meter in which the verse is composed.

 Gayatri mantra is repeated and cited very widely in Vedic literature and praised in several well-known classical Hindu texts such as Manusmriti ("there is nothing greater than the Savitri (Gayatri) Mantra.", Manu II, 83), Harivamsa and Bhagavad Gita.
 The mantra is an important part of the upanayana ceremony for young males in Hinduism and has long been recited by dvija men as part of their daily rituals.
 Modern Hindu reform movements spread the practice of the mantra to include women and all castes and its recitation is now widespread.

 Descendants

-Vishwamitra had many children from different women.
+Vishvamitra had many children from different women.
 Madhuchhanda was also a composer of many hymns in the Rigveda.

-According to the Mahabharata, Sushruta, the father of plastic surgery, was one of his sons.
+According to the Mahabharata, Sushruta, an ancient Indian physician and surgeon, was one of his sons.
 Ashtaka, who was born from Madhavi, was successor to his kingdom.
-Shakuntala was born from the damsel Menaka.
+Shakuntala was born from the apsara Menaka.
 She was the mother of Bharata, who became a powerful emperor as well as an ancestor of Kuru kings.